August Bowls Diary 2014

-These practices will, in the short term, give the members what they want - fast greens - however, there is often a cost to bear for doing this.
+Mowing the green below 4mm will, in the short term, give the members what they want - fast greens - however, there is often a cost to bear for doing this.
 It generally comes in the form of the green suffering in many ways, grass cover begins to thin out, bare areas develop which allow weeds and mosses to establish.
-Beneath the surface the constant rolling will have compacted the soil profile, reducing the air spaces.
+Beneath the surface, the constant rolling will have compacted the soil profile, reducing the air spaces.
 This leads to poorer root growth, less movement of water and resulting in flooded surfaces.

 In fact, the most common cause of slow bowling greens is the presence of a layer of accumulated organic fibre, commonly known as thatch.
 This is found just below the surface and is caused by the accumulation of matted grass stems.
 This is easily detectable when you walk across the green and the surface feels soft.